Baked Corn Crab Cakes

 - Preheat the oven to 400 degrees.

 - Spray a baking tray with cooking spray, set aside.

 - In a large mixing bowl, combine the mayo, Dijon mustard, egg, pinch of salt, pepper, old bay seasoning, and Worcestershire sauce, whisk until creamy and smooth.

 - Add in the corn kernels, and drained crab meat.
 Gently toss ingredients together.

-- Form the crab and corn mixture into evenly sized patties.
+- Once set, form the crab and corn mixture into evenly sized patties.
 I was able to get 9 large patties, but you could also do 12 small to medium sized patties as well.

-- Remove from the oven and serve with your favorite chopped scallion, fresh lemon wedges and your favorite dipping sauces.
+- Remove from the oven and serve with chopped scallion, fresh lemon wedges and your favorite dipping sauces.